 What about innocent bystanders?
 Or "society"?
 Eliminate the profit motive, and drug related crime would dry up and go away.
 It did with alcohol without the prohibition even being totally ended.

 You should always stay aware of other drivers no matter whether you believe they are sober or not.
-I know from personal experience that marijuana is less debilitating than alcohol.
+I know from personal experience that marijuana is less debilitating than alcohol, some studies show people less likely to be in car accidents after smoking pot.
 I have also never observed marijuana causing anyone to go around picking fights.
 If safety were the real justification, marijuana users would be ignored by "law enforcement".
 No honest cop, if there were such a thing, would ever arrest a person for using drugs; just doing their "job" or not.